 Our workshops give students an informative, yet interactive, experience.
 They will learn how, why, and when to apply for university, but the workshops are also designed to calm nerves, as well as explore the benefits of going to university.

 Our workshops support your students through their next educational steps.
 It’s true that many students face barriers to higher education, and we’re here to make sure they can be overcome.
-Sessions can be delivered either in schools or on the Marjon campus.
+Sessions will be delivered online either live or pre-recorded with a live Q&A option.

 We are open to customising the workshops, working with teachers, to ensure that the sessions will be the most impactful they can be.
 Typical workshop topics include: